sankeer28/ASE-Alert/README.md

 #### Yellow 🟨 - Cameras coming soon
 #### Red 🟥 - Active Cameras
-#### When in range (200 m radius from your locationa nd 200m radius rom camera radius overlaps) page will flash red 🟥.
+#### When in range (200m radius from your location and 200m radius from camera radius overlaps) page will flash red 🟥.
 ## Data Source

 The ASE location data is obtained from the City of Toronto's Open Data portal.
 The dataset can be found at [Automated Speed Enforcement Locations](https://open.toronto.ca/dataset/automated-speed-enforcement-locations/).